mnmmelo/RepData_PeerAssessment1/PA1_template.md

 meanStepsNAs <- mean(stepsPerDayNAs$steps, na.rm=T)
 medianStepsNAs <- median(stepsPerDayNAs$steps, na.rm=T)
 ```
-The mean number of steps without replacing NA values is  10766.19.
+The mean number of steps without replacing missing values is  10766.19.
-The median is 10765.
+The median number of steps without replacing missing values is 10765.

 ## What is the average daily activity pattern?